splunk/ta_cisco_webex_add_on_for_splunk/output/ta_cisco_webex_add_on_for_splunk/README.md

 The **webex_meetings** input is used to fetch the data from both [Meetings](https://developer.webex.com/docs/api/v1/meetings/list-meetings) endpoint and [Meeting Participants](https://developer.webex.com/docs/api/v1/meeting-participants/list-meeting-participants) endpoint.
 It allows users to retrieve account-wide reports on past meetings and their correlated meeting participants.

 **Please Note**: The input only returns the **historical** meeting reports and participant reports.
-The reports are only ingested into Splunk after the meetings have ended with a 12 hours delay to reduce data gaps.
+The reports are only ingested into Splunk after the meetings have ended.

-The `Start Time` for fetching the meeting & participant reports **MUST** fall be at least 12 hours before the current date and time.
-For example, if today is 2021-06-01 12:00:00 UTC, the Start Time **CANNOT** be a date after 2021-06-01 00:00:00 UTC.
-The input will return an error message if the Start Time is set more than 12 hours before current date and time.
-If you leave it blank, the API will default to the last 7 days.
+The `Start Time` is requred.
+Set the starting date and time to fetch meetings & participants.
+The Start time is inclusive and should be in the format YYYY-Mon-DDTHH:MM:SSZ (example:2022-01-01T00:00:00Z).

-The `End Date` is optional.
+The `End Time` is optional.
 If you set it to be a specific date, only reports within the time range from Start Date to End Date will be ingested.
-If you leave it blank, the API will default to 7 days after start time; or the current date and time if Start Time is not set.
+If you leave it blank, it will use the current date and time End date and time is exclusive and should be in the format YYYY-Mon-DDTHH:MM:SSZ.

-The `Interval` is the time interval (in seconds) to run the input and **MUST** be set to a number greater than or equal to 43200 (12 hours) to avoid collecting duplicate events.
-The input will return an error message if the interval is set to a number less than 43200.
+The input uses checkpointing to avoid ingesting duplicate data.
+After the initial run, the script will save the latest meeting start time as the checkpoint, and will be used as the `Start Time` (advancing by one second)for the next run.

 - Click on the `Inputs` button on the top left corner.
 - Click on `Create New Input` button on the top right corner.
 - Enter the following details in the pop-up box:
     - **Name** (_required_): Unique name for the data input.
     - **Interval** (_required_): Time interval of input in seconds.
-Must be greater than or eqaul to 43200 (12 hours).
     - **Index** (_required_): Index for storing data.
     - **Global Account** (_required_): Select the account created during Configuration.
-    - **Start Time** (_optional_): Start date and time (inclusive) in the format YYYY-Mon-DDTHH:MM:SSZ (example:2022-01-01T00:00:00Z).
-Start Time must be prior to 12 hours before current time.
-Default is last 7 days
+    - **Start Time** (_required_): The Start date and time is inclusive and should be in the format YYYY-Mon-DDTHH:MM:SSZ.
-    - **End Time** (_optional_): End date and time (exclusive) in the format YYYY-Mon-DDTHH:MM:SSZ.
-Default is 7 days after Start Time; or the current date and time if Start Time is not set.
+    - **End Time** (_optional_): End date and time is exclusive and should be in the format YYYY-Mon-DDTHH:MM:SSZ, if inputted.
 - Click on the `Add` green button on the bottom right of the pop up box.

 ## Versions Supported